near/NEPs/specs/Standards/MultiToken/Events.md

 // * Contract token_ids and amounts MUST be the same length
 // * `owner_id`: the account receiving the minted token
 // * `token_ids`: the tokens minted
-// * `amounts`: the number of tokens burned, wrapped in quotes and treated
+// * `amounts`: the number of tokens minted, wrapped in quotes and treated
 //    like a string, although the numbers will be stored as an unsigned integer
 // .  array with 128 bits.
 interface MtMintLog {